ga-wdi-lessons/react-continued/readme.md

 </details>

 <details>
-  <summary><strong>Q: What Javascript tools can you use to dynamically render different UI's from a component.
-In other words, how can I change what is rendered depending on whether the user has searched or not.</strong></summary>
+  <summary><strong>Q: What Javascript tools can you use to dynamically render different UI's inside a component?
+In other words, how can I change what is rendered depending on whether the user has searched or not?</strong></summary>

   > By wrapping different return statements in a conditional block.
 If the user has searched, render this.
 If not, render that.